 In addition to his involvement with the Phillip B. Lindy Inner-City Public School Program, he has been serving as President of Circle K International, and as a Drexel Community Scholar at the Center for Civic Engagement has been the liaison to Trevor’s Place, a non-profit homeless services organization in Philadelphia.
 This past year, he developed a new initiative regarding public health service opportunities.
 Phillip’s conviction for public service is paired with exceptional academic achievements.
 We are truly delighted and proud that he was named a Truman finalist.

-Watch a video about the experiences Phillip and Liza (Drexel's Truman Nominee in 2012) had during their application processes here.
+Video: Watch an interview about Phillip and Liza's (Drexel's Truman Nominee in 2012) application experience here.